drdrej/app-buildr/README.md

     npm install appbuildr -g

-### Create Prototype-Project
+### Create prototype-project
 Appbuildr is a tool to copy and create files from templates based on a specified model.
 Fist of all, before you start you will need a prototype-project.
 A prototype-project is a project with some predefined files for your main-project.

 For example I use appbuildr to create boilerplate-code in my android-apps.
 To use it, i've created an android-prototype-project.
 In this eclipse-project I do all my "research-stuff" for the main-project.
-So, I config my settings, create some java-files for different solutions.
-And use all this stuff later in appbuildr to derive my main-rpoject from prototype.
+So, I config my settings, create some java-files and some xmls.
+And use all this stuff later in appbuildr to derive my final application from prototype.

-#### Model
+### Create model

 Model is a simple json-file.
-The structure of the model is based on used transformers.
+The structure of the model is based on prefered transformers.
+A model-file is your way to describe a solution.
+Here is an example of a model-file:

 ```javascript
     {